bodhid44/ExData_Plotting1/README.md

 ## Notes:

-1. All four "plot" script files (plot1.R ~ plot4.R) and the data download/cache script (HouseholdPowerConsumption.Reader.R) should be in the same directory
+1. All four "plot" script files (plot1.R ~ plot4.R) and the data download/cache script (HouseholdPowerConsumption.Reader.R) should be in the same directory.
+To create each plot, source the file and run the function, e.g
+> source("plot1.R")
+> plot1()

 2. The "lubridate" package should be installed [for working with dates]